-Those days are long gone amid the media saturation of mainstream sports like football and basketball, and the emergence of popular new ones such as mixed martial arts.
-But the professional men’s and women’s bowling tours have chugged on in the recesses of cable sports television, with new stars (and more fashionable attire).
+Those days are long gone amid the media saturation of mainstream sports like football and basketball and the emergence of popular new ones such as mixed martial arts.
+Still, the professional men’s and women’s bowling tours have chugged on in the recesses of cable sports television, with new stars and more fashionable attire.